Olive Ridley Turtle

 Natural history: Extremely common along the coast of mainland Ecuador, where it is the most common sea turtle species.
 Rare in Galápagos.
 After hatching on tropical beaches, hatchlings of Lepidochelys olivacea frantically swim for 1–3 days in an offshore direction until they reach open ocean "nursery" habitats where they spend several years actively swimming and drifting along with surface currents.1,2 During this early stage, the young L. olivacea spend 78% of the day diving at depths of 100–150 cm.2 At night, they spend most of their time floating on the surface.2 Around the world, Olive Ridley Turtle hatchlings are preyed upon by mammals (including whales, dogs, and coyotes), a variety of bird species, iguanas, lizards, snakes, Leatherback Sea Turtles (Dermochelys coriacea), crocodiles, sharks, fish, and crabs.35

-After the semi-passive drifting post-hatchling life stage, juvenile and adult Olive Ridley Turtles become nomads of vast oceanic areas2 or establish their foraging ranges in 23–31 °C waters6,7 within 15 km of mainland shores.3 From this point onwards, the young Lepidochelys olivacea become opportunistic generalist2 predators of both deep water and surface prey,6 such as fish and their eggs, crustaceans (including crabs, lobsters, shrimp, and barnacles), sea urchins, molluscs (including squid, bivalves, and snails), jellyfish, bryozoans, planktonic tunicates, sea squirts, marine worms, and algae.6,810
+After the semi-passive drifting post-hatchling life stage, juvenile and adult Olive Ridley Turtles become nomads of vast oceanic areas2 or establish their foraging ranges in 23–31°C waters6,7 within 15 km of mainland shores.3 From this point onwards, the young Lepidochelys olivacea become opportunistic generalist2 predators of both deep water and surface prey,6 such as fish and their eggs, crustaceans (including crabs, lobsters, shrimp, and barnacles), sea urchins, mollusks (including squid, bivalves, and snails), jellyfish, bryozoans, planktonic tunicates, sea squirts, marine worms, and algae.6,810

 Olive Ridley Turtles spend up to 98% of their time conducting 10–50 m deep dives near the sea bottom,11 although they can dive down to 290 m and for up to three hours.12 During the remaining time, they bask on the water surface.3 Some adults of Lepidochelys olivacea are residents of 138–1,260 km2 foraging home ranges in coastal waters.11 Others are mostly migratory.
 They use major oceanic currents6 to travel (probably using geomagnetic cues) up to 83 km per day13 to distant (up to 7,282 km away)6 rookeries, foraging grounds, or nesting beaches.

-Olive Ridley Turtles becomes sexually mature at 13–16 years old.14,15 From this age on, they gather for months16 in polyandrous (a female copulates with more than one male)17 breeding rookeries in shallow waters 2–5 km from the nesting beaches.18 Here, copulation takes place at depths of 0–28 m.18 Hybridization between Lepidochelys olivacea and other sea turtle species such as Caretta caretta,19 Chelonia mydas,20 and Eretmochelys imbricata,21 occurs.
+Olive Ridley Turtles become sexually mature at 13–16 years old.14,15 From this age on, they gather for months16 in polyandrous (a female copulates with more than one male)17 breeding rookeries in shallow waters 2–5 km from the nesting beaches.18 Here, copulation takes place at depths of 0–28 m.18 Hybridization between Lepidochelys olivacea and other sea turtle species such as Caretta caretta,19 Chelonia mydas,20 and Eretmochelys imbricata,21 occurs.
 Female Olive Ridley Turtles are capable of storing sperm throughout the breeding season,22 and in some populations 31–92% of the resulting clutches are sired by multiple males.23 They nest every 1–8 (but usually every 1–3) years3,24 on roughly (less than 5.6 km apart)25 the same beaches season after season, which may also be the same beaches on which they themselves hatched.
 Females may also sometimes select different beaches up to 320 km apart.24

 Along the coast of mainland Ecuador but not in Galápagos, nesting females can be seen throughout the year, but most nest during the rainy season (from December to May) with a peak in February.26 Others migrate from Mexican and Central American nesting grounds to forage in large numbers in Ecuadorian waters about ~48–64 km from the coast.27